About the College

 - is the largest supplier of baccalaureate-prepared nurses for service in the state.

-- is Montana's sole provider of graduate nursing education, offering a rurally-focused Master of Nursing Clinical Nurse Leader program and a Doctor of Nursing Practice program that prepares students for certification as family nurse practitioners (FNPs) and family psychiatric mental health nurse practitioners (FPMHNPs)
+- is Montana’s sole provider of graduate nursing education, offering a Master’s of Nursing (MN) degree that prepares students for certification as a Clinical Nurse Leader and a rurally-focused Doctor of Nursing Practice degree for certification as family nurse practitioner (FNP) and psychiatric mental health nurse practitioner (PMHNP).